 Biology: Mites are very small arthropods that are more closely related to ticks than insects.
 European red mites overwinter as black eggs on tree limbs and, if abundant, can cause feeding injury early in the season.
 Two-spotted and McDaniel spider mites overwinter as adults on lower trunks and in groundcover, and may become a problem during hot, dry conditions in the mid and late summer when they reproduce rapidly (1-2 weeks to complete a generation).

-Symptoms: Stippling on leaves due to removal of chlorophyll and sap; severe feeding causes “mite burn.”
+Symptoms/Damage: Stippling on leaves due to removal of chlorophyll and sap; severe feeding causes “mite burn.”
 Spider mites produce fine silk webbing that becomes apparent when populations are high.

 Monitoring: Before budbreak, look for European red mite egg masses on tree bark and near buds.
 In late spring, watch for stippling damage on lowest interior leaves first.
 Shake limbs over cloth tray.